yasrodriguez/100-days-of-code/log.md

 ### Day 1: June 8, 2017

-**Today's Progress**: I completed exercise 1 of the 57 exercises book
+**Today's Progress**: I completed exercise 1 of the 57 exercises book.

 **Thoughts:** I struggled with an error pushing my code to GitHub, but I figured it out.